 If they become large, myxopapillary ependymomas may expand the spinal canal, cause scalloping of the vertebral bodies and extend out of the neural exit foramina.

-Smaller tumours tend to displace the nerve roots of the cauda equina; larger tumours often compress or encase them 8.
+Smaller tumors tend to displace the nerve roots of the cauda equina; larger tumors often compress or encase them 8.

 - usually isointense